$33B BI Market

 Scheduled reports and alerts.

 The report viewer concept — software that allows users to view, navigate, and interact with pre-built reports — has been transformed by the shift from desktop applications to cloud-based business intelligence platforms.
-Crystal Reports, the product that originally defined this category and drove the creation of this site, pioneered the idea of separating report design (performed by developers and analysts using the full Crystal Reports application) from report consumption (handled through free or low-cost viewer applications distributed to the broader user base).
+Crystal Reports, the product that originally defined this category, pioneered the idea of separating report design from report consumption through free or low-cost viewer applications.
 This model was revolutionary in its era but has been largely superseded by modern BI platforms that deliver reports through standard web browsers.

 In 2026, the business intelligence and reporting landscape is dominated by cloud-based platforms: Microsoft Power BI (the market share leader, deeply integrated with the Microsoft ecosystem), Tableau (owned by Salesforce, favored for advanced visualization and analytical depth), Google Looker (built for Google Cloud environments), and Qlik Sense (notable for its associative analytics engine).
-These platforms have moved beyond static report viewing into interactive dashboards, real-time data exploration, AI-powered insights, embedded analytics, and collaborative decision-making — capabilities that standalone report viewers could never provide.
+These platforms have moved beyond static report viewing into interactive dashboards, real-time data exploration, AI-powered insights, embedded analytics, and collaborative decision-making.

 For organizations still relying on Crystal Reports, the question is no longer whether to modernize, but when and how.
 Our SAP Crystal Reports guide covers the current state of the legacy platform, while our BI software comparison, tools comparison, and comprehensive BI ranking evaluate the modern alternatives.
 For organizations that need to automate report generation and distribution, our automation guide covers the tools and techniques available in 2026.